K4rian/docker-rpcn/README.md

 RPCN_CREATEMISSING      | true           | Create missing PSN servers IDs internally.
 RPCN_LOGVERBOSITY       | Info           | Determines the verbosity of the logging.
 Valid values are: Trace, Debug, Info, Warn, Error.
 RPCN_EMAILVALIDATION    | false          | This determines if emails are validated (if an email is sent to verify it and if a token is required).
-RPCN_EMAILHOST          |                | If empty, the server will bind on localhost:25 and credentials settings are ignored.
-Not started if email validation is set to false.
+RPCN_EMAILHOST          |                | If empty, the server will bind on `localhost:25` and credentials settings are ignored.
+Not started if email validation is set to `false`.
 RPCN_EMAILLOGIN         |                | Email server login.
 RPCN_EMAILPASSWORD      |                | Email server password.
 RPCN_SIGNTICKETS        | false          | Determines if tickets are signed.